telerik/teststudio-docs/docs/automated-tests/recording/recording-dialogs.md

 ---
 # How to Handle Dialogs and Popups Generated from the Tested Page

-Test Studio recording process recognizes the different dialogs generated from the automated page and fetches what actions was taken to handle the dialog.
-The corresponding actions are listed as a step in the test.
+Test Studio recording process recognizes the different dialogs generated from the automated page and detects what actions are taken to handle the dialog.
+These actions are represented as a single step in the test.

 In this article you can find out more about dialog handling in Test Studio tests divided in few sections: